You are invited to create a prototype to represent a fictional fashion World.

 If so, why do you think this is?

 Finally, take ten minutes to reflect on the experience of envisioning a better World via the Fashion Fictions wonder-capture activity:

 Feedback on this guide is welcome: please email Amy

 Want another go?
 Feel free – you are very welcome to submit as many Explorations as you like!

 Want to share or adapt this guide?

-Both this guide is published under a Creative Commons Attribution-ShareAlike 4.0 International licence which allows you to share and adapt them in any medium and for any purpose, providing that you credit the author (Amy Twigger Holroyd) and apply the same Creative Commons licence to whatever you create.
+This guide is published under a Creative Commons Attribution-ShareAlike 4.0 International licence which allows you to share and adapt it in any medium and for any purpose, providing that you credit the author (Amy Twigger Holroyd / Fashion Fictions) and apply the same Creative Commons licence to whatever you create.